Hot composting in the kitchen

 5. Chop your waste into small pieces to increase surface area and optimise the process.
 This will also make turning the compost much easier.
 Use a chipper-shredder for your garden waste if you have one; these can also be hired on a daily basis.

 6. Take the compost temperature.
-Compost thermometers are widely available at garden centres and Amazon.
+Compost thermometers are widely available at garden centres and online.
 Place the thermometer inside the composter and check temperatures regularly.
 The microbal processes die off when compost temperatures reach 72 degrees Celsius – this is the opposite problem to the traditional low temperature issue in winter, with the same outcome of a stalled compost heap.
 If temperatures near this threshold – and we have seen this several times during the trials – remove the jacket to allow the contents to cool down before adding the jacket again.

 This approach is for the more committed or interested composter, but for those looking to compost all of their organic waste quickly and efficiently it is a project well worth embarking on.